The choices on this tab vary a bit depending on which test you chose on the first tab.

 oFor a paired design with a lognormal distribution, this graph simply displays the geometric mean of the paired ratios along with its 95% confidence interval

-These four choices are not selected by default.
-The second choice (AIC) is for special purposes.
-The other three might be useful even to beginners.
+These options are not selected by default.
+The AIC option is for special purposes.
+The other options might be useful even to beginners.

 •Descriptive statistics.
 Check this option, and Prism will create a new table of descriptive statistics for each data set.